LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn1/reading/more-on-vite/index.md

 lastMod: 10-17-2023 # UPDATE ANY TIME CHANGES ARE MADE
 ---

+After scaffolding your `React` application with `Vite` there are a couple of things to cover in regards to the structure of the project directory and the default `Vite` config file.

 ## Initial Project Structure

+### index.html

-After scaffolding your `React` application with `Vite` there are a couple of things to cover in regards to the structure of the project directory. the `index.html` file resides within the root folder of the application.
+the `index.html` file resides within the root folder of the application.
 You may have worked with different tools that scaffold the `index.html` file into the `public` directory.

 With `Vite`, the `index.html` is the entry point for the entire application.
 Lets take a look at what is inside of the `index.html` file below: